-For a sensory activity warm up, squeeze the shaving cream on table and let your kids get in the fluffy stuff to create their own clouds.
+For a sensory activity warm up, squeeze the shaving cream on the table and let your kids get into the fluffy stuff to create their own clouds.
 To make the rain, pour water into the clear container.
 Make a cloud layer on top of the water with the shaving cream.
 Add blue food color drops to the small cup of water.
 Gather the blue water up in the dropper or syringe and drop it through the cloud to make “rain.”
 You can use more colors for a rainbow effect.

 Have you ever bought, or has your child ever received a gift and it turns out they are more interested in the box then what is inside of it?
 An empty box is a source of endless imagination and fun for babies and toddlers.
 One way to transform a box is to turn it into a clubhouse together.
-In a few easy steps, your little one will have a place of their very own.
+In a few easy steps your little one will have a place of their very own.

 - The box.
 You’ll need a slightly larger one, like a moving or appliance box.

 - Decorate it.
 Open up the child-safe markers or crayons, stickers, tissue paper, anything goes!